siddjoshi/opentelemetry-demo/README.md

 </details>

+Victory awaits you, adventurer!
+Step boldly into the depths of code and emerge triumphant.

 <details style="border: 1px solid #ccc; background-color: #f9f9f9; padding: 10px; border-radius: 4px;">
 <summary> <strong> Challenge - 5 </strong> </summary>

 ### Find the Bug

-### Scenario
-The **Product Catalog Service** has a critical bug: it returns the details of the same product for all API calls, regardless of the input.
-Your task is to locate the source of the issue in the codebase and identify the affected code using **GitHub Copilot**.
+Oh no, explorer!
+The **Product Catalog Service** has fallen prey to a mysterious bug—regardless of the input, it returns the same product details for all API calls.
+The fate of accurate product information lies in your hands!
+Use **GitHub Copilot Chat** to hunt down this elusive bug.

+Your detective skills are the key to restoring order to the Product Catalog Service.
+Best of luck, adventurer!

-### Challenge Instructions
+### Mission Instructions

 #### 1. Investigate with Copilot Chat
 Leverage **GitHub Copilot Chat** to debug the issue by asking targeted questions and prompts